 We Have Children Who Care

 We have children in our upper school who apply to become 'school carers'.
-They write a letter to Miss Stanley our school council leader persuading her to let them have the job of looking after and helping to teach the infant children whilst they are learning in class in the afternoons.
+They write a letter to Miss Dray our school council leader persuading her to let them have the job of looking after and helping to teach the infant children whilst they are learning in class in the afternoons.
 If they are selected as a potential candidate for carer/mentor, the children attend an interview and have to sign a contract of employment.

 The older children are giving up their daily lunch time play to do this so it is a big decision for them to make.